 What is the Veterans History Project?

-The Laguna Woods History Center is proud to be an official partner of the Veterans History Project.
-Hundreds of veterans and civilians from Laguna Woods have participated to date.
-Individuals involved in World War II, the Korean War, Vietnam War, Persian Gulf War, and Afghanistan and Iraq have participated.
+The Laguna Woods History Center used to contribute video oral histories to the Veterans History Project.
+Hundreds of veterans and civilians from Laguna Woods participated by allowing themselves to be interviewed.
+Interviewees involved in World War II, the Korean War, Vietnam War, and Persian Gulf War have participated.

-Biography Forms and Interviews are stored at the United States Library of Congress and the Laguna Woods History Center.
-They are searchable online (Library of Congress and History Center) and available in-person to veterans, scholars, students, and anyone else visiting either organization.
+Biography forms and recorded interviews are archived at the United States Library of Congress and the Laguna Woods History Center.
+They are searchable on-line at the Library of Congress (http://lcweb2.loc.gov/diglib/vhp/html/search/search.html) and the Laguna Woods History Center (http://lagunawoodshistory.org/oralhistories/veterans/media).
+These DVDs are stored in the archive.
+They are also available in person to veterans, scholars, students and anyone visiting either organization.

 Why did the Laguna Woods History Center have to stop participating in the Veterans History Project?

 Professional protocols for recording Oral Histories were established as soon as portable audio recording technology became widely available in the 1940s.
 The Laguna Woods History Center has always complied with these long-established professional procedures.
 When the Veterans History Project arbitrarily changed procedures in 2014, they rejected recordings done by the Laguna Woods History Center as noncompliant.

 Since the Veterans History Project was the only organization to change these professional standards, the Laguna Woods History Center either had to change procedures to comply only with them or continue with our usual standards recognized by everyone else in the industry.